Robert Stewart, Viscount Castlereagh

-No British statesman of the 19th century reached the same level of international influence....But very few have been so maligned by their own countrymen and so abused in history.
-This shy and handsome Ulsterman is perhaps the most hated domestic political figure in both modern British and Irish political history.

 Early life and career in Ireland

 Robert was born on 18 June 1769 in 28 Henry Street, in Dublin's Northside.
 He was the second and only surviving child of Robert Stewart (the elder) and his wife Sarah Frances Seymour-Conway.
 His parents married in 1766.

 The Stewarts

 The Stewarts had been a Scottish family settled in Donegal whose fortunes had been transformed by the marriage of Castlereagh's grandfather Alexander Stewart to an East India Company heiress.
 The legacy from Robert Cowan, the former Governor of Bombay, allowed for the purchase of extensive properties in north Down including the future family demesne, Mount Stewart, on the shores of Strangford Lough.

 As a Presbyterian (a "Dissenter"), rather than a member of the established Anglican Communion (the Church of Ireland), Castlereagh's father, Robert Stewart, had an easy reputation as a friend of reform.
 In 1771, and again in 1776, he was elected from County Down to the Irish House of Commons.
 In 1778 he joined the Irish Volunteer movement, raising an armed and drilled company from his estates.
 In parliament and among the Volunteers, he was a friend and supporter of Lord Charlemont and his policy.
-This favoured Volunteer agitation for the independence of Ireland's Acendancy parliament, but not for its reform and not for Catholic emancipation.
+This favoured Volunteer agitation for the independence of Ireland's Ascendancy parliament, but not for its reform and not for Catholic emancipation.